-The 150+ delegates came from all over the country and most certainly were all experts of Safety, Health and Well-being.
-Name an industry and it was there; Retail, Mining, Hospitality, Finance, Manufacturing, Software and many more.
+The 150+ delegates came from all over the country and most certainly were all experts of Safety, Health, and Well-being.
+Name an industry and it was there; Retail, Mining, Hospitality, Finance, Manufacturing, Software, and many more.

-The collaboration of passion, belief of change and sense of togetherness from all attendees created a real understanding of all things health, safety and wellness but most importantly how we’re going to tackle this together.
-We found that there were recurring trends such as; culture, contractor management and mental health/well-being issues which are all present in every industry.
+The collaboration of passion, belief of change and sense of togetherness from all attendees created a real understanding of all things health, safety, and wellness but most importantly how we’re going to tackle this together.
+We found that there were recurring trends such as; culture, contractor management, and mental health/well-being issues which are all present in every industry.
 The need for solutions and professional advice was the focus of the event.
-Each of the organisations we spoke to over the 2 days was either ready to make changes in safety, searching for solutions or they were scoping out options and beginning discussions in safety.
+Each of the organizations we spoke to over the 2 days was either ready to make changes in safety, searching for solutions or they were scoping out options and beginning discussions in safety.

-Our three top takeaways; the rise of technology, wellness and budgets.
+Our three top takeaways; the rise of technology, wellness, and budgets.

 Day one, first up.
 We ran an insightful keynote panel starring guests from big household names, discussing how technology and Artificial Intelligence are changing the roles of safety professionals.
-We had the pleasure of sharing insights and knowledge with Safety Tech Thought Leaders; Adrian Ditcher – McDonald’s, Dwayne Duncum – Vodafone, Lynda McMeekan – Chubb/Carrier and our very own CEO and Co-founder, Matthew Browne.
+We had the pleasure of sharing insights and knowledge with Safety Tech Thought Leaders; Adrian Ditcher – McDonald’s, Dwayne Duncum – Vodafone, Lynda McMeekan – Chubb/Carrier, and our very own CEO and Co-founder, Matthew Browne.

-The panel ran an insightful discussion on the modern era of technology, its impacts on safety in the workforce and the profession, as well as taking a look at future trends.
+The panel ran an insightful discussion on the modern era of technology, its impacts on safety in the workforce, and the profession, as well as taking a look at future trends.

 OHS Leaders Summit comments – “The panel highlighted what everyone needs to be thinking about as the role of the modern safety leader evolves.
-We heard success stories, battle scars and practical advice from those who have already evolved their approach to their work and role.”
+We heard success stories, battle scars, and practical advice from those who have already evolved their approach to their work and role.”